zarr-developers/geozarr-spec/README.md

 ## Deliverable

 The geozarr-spec is a community effort to establish conventions for geospatial use cases in the cloud-native ZARR binary carrier.
-It is built from the existing conventions and implementation patterns.
+It is built from existing data standards, conventions, and implementation patterns.
+The outcome of this work will be an implementable set of conventions.
+Next steps for formalization of a normative version of the conventions will be refined as the work progresses.
+Some key considerations follow.

 * A ZARR Convention according to the draft described in [Zarr Enhancement Proposal 0004](https://github.com/zarr-developers/zeps/pull/28/files?short_path=53e442a#diff-53e442aa938ca18ba1a94f845f264c5df0e4650f8f6abda856c3cd819f70abca).
 * An OGC standard that describes the GeoZarr-spec convention. ([See two track standards process here for requirements of a full vs community standard](https://docs.opengeospatial.org/pol/05-020r27/05-020r27.html#the-two-track-standards-process-characteristics))